ondrejfuhrer/things-export/README.md

 Convert Things (from Cultured Code) database to Toodledo XML https://culturedcode.com/things/

-This script produces an XML to the user's desktop.
+This script produces several XML to the user's desktop.
+Each file has up to 500 items so we are sure that we don't hit the upload limit of Toodledo.
 It requires that Things.app is installed.